 Dating sims are weird.
-I've romanced pigeons, wholesome fathers, monster prom hopefuls, 90's velociraptors, sacrificial goats, Colonel Sanders, and now, thanks to Kitfox Games, I can date hot people that can transform into deadly weapons.
+I've romanced pigeons (opens in new tab), wholesome fathers (opens in new tab), monster prom hopefuls (opens in new tab), 90's velociraptors (opens in new tab), sacrificial goats (opens in new tab), Colonel Sanders (opens in new tab), and now, thanks to Kitfox Games, I can date hot people that can transform into deadly weapons.
 What a world we live in.

 Boyfriend Dungeon (opens in new tab) is a dating sim combined with hack-n-slash (or as Kitfox calls it, a "shack and slash") dungeon delver, the idea being you meet human hotties and then use their transformational powers to fight monsters.
 The game's title focuses on boyfriends but you can date men, women, and non-binary folk.
 You can also pick your own pronouns in the character creator making for a super-inclusive dating sim, which is what we like to see.
 The only thing that stays the same across all games is your character being a big ball of stress and dating anxiety.
 Hopefully, a few outings with some sword people should sort that out.

 After creating my character, I arrive in Verona Beach and am met by Jesse, my cousin who I apparently haven't seen in ten years.
 After a few pleasantries, he cuts to the chase and says he's already set me up to meet a sword friend of his called Issac, a business professional with a passion for dueling.
 He says it's totally not a date but just a super casual 'combat lesson' to show me the ropes of dungeon crawling.
 Sure Jesse, whatever you say.